Verman-The-Wise/Casa/README.md

-# Aenwyn
+# Casa

-> This is not ready for USE.
+## WIP

-A python based WIP SSG , using kv (key-value) file as a Flat File database.
+This is my personal website made using Aenwyn.